 - Demonstrate successful completion of those student learning outcomes detailed in their core courses and general electives

 Graduates may use the Board of Governors AAS degree in their employment search for any position in which the minimum expectation is an earned Associate degree.
-Graduates may also choose to apply all hours of the degree to a WV Regents Bachelor of Arts (RBA) degree program offered at any WV four-year college or university.

 - To fulfill residency requirements a minimum of 12 credit hours must be completed from a regionally accredited higher educational institution.